andyrew/Christmas-Movie-Bingo/README.md

 ## Movie Suggestions:
 <dl>
   <dt>A Christmas in Vermont</dt>
-  <dd>The classic story written by script writers with a questionable understanding of the apperal business and private equity.
+  <dd>The classic story written by script writers with a questionable understanding of the apparel industry and private equity.
 Also Chevy Chase!
 Free on <a href='https://www.youtube.com/watch?v=5BRTT7V4Ppk'>youtube</a>.</dd>
   <dt>The Christmas Calendar</dt>
   <dd>A big city lawyer returns to her small town home to take over her grandmother's bakery.
 A secret admirer sends a christmas calendar with a new clue each day!
 On <a href='https://www.hulu.com/watch/f5dc2716-13c1-4a67-96c1-e372d6a415d5'>hulu</a>.</dd>
   <dt>Christmas Perfection</dt>